 Fair Integration is implemented within the Network “Integration through qualification (IQ)”.
 A range of organisations are responsible for implementation in the sixteen federal states.
-Fair Integration is assisted by ‘Support Fair Integration’—a support structure of the DGB Bildungswerk—as well as by the Competence Centre for Immigration in the Network IQ in content-related matters.
+The Department of Fair Integration is responsible for the coordination and support of the Fair Integration advice centres in the 16 regional states in Germany.
 The Fair Integration advice centres come under the IQ Regional Networks and are financed by the Federal Ministry of Labour and Social Affairs (BMAS) and the European Social Fund (ESF).

-Support Fair Integration
+Department of Fair Integration

 Integration through Qualification (IQ)

-The Cooperative Structure of the Network IQ
+Structure of the IQ network

 The regional implementation of the funding programme is the central task of the 23 Regional Integration Networks (RIN).
 They comprise further operational sub-projects and offer nationwide recognition and qualification counselling for people seeking advice with foreign qualifications, develop demand-oriented adaptation qualifications and implement them.
 They also provide services for labour market actors by raising their awareness of the specific needs of migrants through information, counselling and training, and by imparting professional know-how.